 Next up is risk.

-Condition is everything when it comes to fetching a good price for your gently used phone.
+Condition is everything when it comes to fetching a good price for your gently used mobile.

-Every day that your phone sits in the closet, in a drawer in the kitchen, or hangs out in your purse is another day that the kids might decide to play $400 frisbee, a leak could give your phone impromptu swimming lessons, or you just might drop the thing and shatter the screen.
+Every day that your mobile sits in the closet, in a drawer in the kitchen, or hangs out in your purse is another day that the kids might decide to play £400 frisbee, a leak could give your mobile impromptu swimming lessons, or you just might drop the thing and shatter the screen.

 Even small dings to the case or slight scuffs are slowly shaving money off the top of your potential pile of bills.